 Directors are to be elected at the Annual Meeting.
 The Board of Directors is currently fixed at six members.
 The Company's Bylaws provide that the directors of the Company will be elected at each annual meeting of the Company's stockholders to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified.
-Mr. Murrer will not stand for re-election at the Annual Meeting.
-Mr. Barone is nominated for election at the Annual Meeting.

 The persons named in the enclosed proxy (Patricia Gallup and David Hall) will vote to elect the six nominees named below as directors of the Company unless authority to vote for the election of any or all of the nominees is withheld by marking the proxy to that effect.
-Each nominee, other than Mr. Barone, is presently serving as a director and each nominee has consented to being named in this Proxy Statement and to serve if elected.
+Each nominee is presently serving as a director and each nominee has consented to being named in this Proxy Statement and to serve if elected.
 If for any reason any nominee should be unable to serve, the person acting under the proxy may vote the proxy for the election of a substitute nominee designated by the Board of Directors.
 It is not presently expected that any of the nominees will be unavailable to serve, if elected.